Housing and Homeownership

 Area Agencies on Aging

 Your local Area Agency on Aging (AAA) is the front door for aging services in your community.
-Your AAA is staffed with skilled workers who can provide information about services and also assist in obtaining access to those services.
-Use this finder to locate the specific Area Agency on Aging that covers your county.
+Your AAA is staffed with skilled workers who can provide information about services and also help in getting access to those services.
+Pennsylvania has 52 Area Agencies on Aging that cover all 67 counties.

 Homeowners Energy Efficiency Loan Program (HEELP)